astrieanna/TypeCheck.jl/README.md

 ~~~

 Additionally, it does a check to see if the return type of the function depends on a function call in the return statement.
-This prevents the analysis from complaining about every function that calls a "bad" functions.
+This prevents the analysis from complaining about every function that calls a "bad" function.
 However, it's possible that this silences too many alerts.

 ### `check_loop_types`: do the variables in your loops have stable types?